 Identifying the Type of Project

 Listen to your client and identify what they really need.
 At this stage, you work out what you can offer to your client and how much time it will take to materialize their ideas.
 You can then dive into the details.
-Whether it’s a Website Redesign or additional Web Development, if the project is specific and clear, the deliverables will be easier to plan and achievable.
+Whether it’s a Website Redesign or additional Web Development, if the project is specific and clear, the deliverables will be easier to plan.

 Establish Your Team

 You should establish a team comprised of the skills you need to knock out all objectives of the project.
 For website developments, a team is usually comprised of a System Admin, Designer, Developer and SEO Analyst to work on the project.
 After assembling your A-Team, the next step will be breaking down the project into smaller tasks.
 As Project Manager, it’s crucial to maintain effective communication with your team at all times.

 It’s time to evaluate the project as a whole and breakdown the task to provide a specific layout of the project timeline.
 Doing so allows you to plot tasks according to importance and prerequisites.
 When you create project milestones, it gives your team concrete markers as to how far along it is into the project.
 After every goal you achieve, have a team celebration to keep everyone motivated!

 Here are examples of tasks for different team members: